Anyone may be a part of the Geek Adventures community. We welcome and respect the stranger. No prerequisites exist for participation in the community.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

 If a participant engages in unacceptable behavior, the organizers may take any action they deem appropriate, up to and including expulsion from the event without warning or refund.

 What To Do If You Witness Or Are Subject To Unacceptable Behavior

 If you are subject to unacceptable behavior, notice that someone else is being subject to unacceptable behavior, or have any other concerns, please notify an organizer as soon as possible.

-The Adventures with Geeks team will be available to help participants contact security or local law enforcement, to provide escorts, or to otherwise assist those experiencing unacceptable behavior to feel safe for the duration of the event.
+The Geek Adventures team will be available to help participants contact security or local law enforcement, to provide escorts, or to otherwise assist those experiencing unacceptable behavior to feel safe for the duration of the event.
 Any volunteer can connect you with a event organizer.